c3se/alvis-intro/tutorial/1_getting_started/README.md

 do this it is absolutely OK to run small tests directly on the log-in nodes.

-Take a look at the contents of `hello.sh` and if you think that it looks ok you can try running it on the log-in node.
+Take a look at the contents of `hello.sh` and if you think that it looks ok you can try running it directly on the log-in node.
 ```bash
 bash hello.sh
 ```